jamesssooi/fonty/PRIVACY.md

 #### `FONT_UNINSTALL`
 Called when the user initiates the `fonty uninstall` command.
 * `font_name`: The name of the font being uninstalled.
+* `variants`: The list of variants the user provided.

 #### `FONT_LIST`
 Called when the user initiates the `font list` command.